DeGefen/BigData/content/Questions/Questions.md

 - C) Lower compute costs
 - D) More database options
 ?
-- Amswer: B) Reduced latency for end users
+- Answer: B) Reduced latency for end users
 Explanation: Edge locations in AWS bring content closer to users, reducing latency.
 See: [[AWS Cloud Services]]

 Question: Which of the following is a valid use case for Amazon Lambda?